gigan0815/homelab-ansible/README.md

 # homelab-ansible

 Ansible configuration for managing LXC containers & VMs on a single-node Proxmox homelab.
-Handles package updates, backups, and notifications across all containers.
+Handles package updates, backups, and notifications across all containers/VMs.

 For a full overview of the homelab infrastructure see the [homelab repository](https://github.com/gigan0815/homelab).